geozeke/familytree/README.md

     ```

     You'll be presented with an interactive session to enter and confirm
     a password.
+You can use this process to create as many
+    usernames/passwords as you like.

-4. Move the password as follows:
+4. Move the password file as follows:

     ```shell
     mv htpasswd ~/familytree/data